School Science Lessons

 Zinc dust, ignites on heating, explosive mixtures with S, Br2, I2, explosive if finely dispersed in air, Toxic if inhaled.

-Zinc / sulfur mixtures are extremely hazardous, liable to combust violently on ignition and release large amounts of sulfur dioxide from oxidation of unreacted sulfur.
+Zinc / sulfur mixtures are hazardous, liable to combust violently on ignition and release large amounts of sulfur dioxide from oxidation of unreacted sulfur.

 Zinc dust forms hazardous mixtures with iodine and many oxidizing agents, e.g. manganese dioxide, potassium nitrate and potassium permanganate.